gchure/phd/docs/src/chapter_04/section_10_methods.md

 ### Counting Repressors
-Given an estimation for $\alpha$ for each experiment, we calculate the total number of repressors per cell from a
+Given an estimation for $\alpha$ for each experiment, we calculate the total number of repressors per cell from
 $$
 R = \frac{I_{mCherry}}{\alpha}.
 $${#eq:nia}